-- 3.1 PGIM Fixed Income's internal credit research group (the "Credit Research Team") takes ESG risks as well as opportunities arising from ESG factors into account as part of the analysis of the financial value of the investments we make on behalf of clients. - 3.2 As part of the credit research process, PGIM Fixed Income analysts review publicly available information related to ESG factors, as well as information obtained from third-party ESG research providers and alternative data sources (e.g. NGO analyses, governmental and inter-governmental studies, etc.). - 3.3 The Credit Research Team may supplement this information through engagement with the issuer.
-To the extent an ESG factor is considered by the analyst to have a material or a potentially material adverse impact on the financial value of the issuer, our analysts will incorporate such risks into their fundamental credit ratings and are required to explicitly comment on those issues in their internal credit reports.
+- 3.1 We define "ESG risk" and "ESG opportunity" as an environmental, social or governance event or condition that, if it occurs, could cause a material negative or positive impact on the financial/economic value of an investment.
+Our approach to integrating ESG into our investment process therefore views ESG risk/opportunity from the perspective that certain events or conditions related to ESG factors might cause a material negative or positive impact on the financial/economic value of investments.
+These credit-material ESG factors are incorporated into the management of all client portfolios. - 3.2 As part of the credit research process, PGIM Fixed Income analysts review -information related to ESG factors, which may be provided by the issuer or obtained from third-party ESG research providers or alternative data sources (e.g., NGO analyses, governmental and inter-governmental studies, etc.).
+PGIM Fixed Income analysts may supplement this information through engagement with the issuer. - 3.3 To the extent an ESG factor is considered by the analyst to have a material or a potentially material adverse impact on the financial value of the issuer, our analysts will incorporate such risks into their fundamental credit ratings.
 Fundamental credit ratings are in turn a key factor in our relative value assessments, and our portfolio managers will consider material sustainability risks when assessing the overall relative attractiveness of potential investments.
-Equally, ESG factors that are considered to be materially positive will also be reflected in the analyst's credit reports and considered in relative value assessments.
-We use a qualitative approach when implementing ESG issues in our investment decisions.
+Equally, ESG factors that are considered to be materially positive will also be reflected in our fundamental analysis and considered in relative value assessments.